melisa-abuin/jelly-app/README.md

 ### Installation

-Jelly Music App is available as a production build, ready to deploy on an existing web server.
-Download the latest release from our project's [GitHub release page](https://github.com/Stannnnn/jelly-app/releases) and place the contents of the archived folder in a web-accessible directory.
+Jelly Music App offers dedicated desktop apps, available on our [GitHub release page](https://github.com/Stannnnn/jelly-app/releases).
+You can also get the latest production build from there and deploy it on your web server by placing the archived folder's contents in a web-accessible directory.
 <br/>
 It's also available as a **docker image** for easy deployment, see docker details below.
 <br/>